 “This is my favourite trend – glitter is my favourite colour.
 In fact, the more glitter the better – glitter everywhere!
 Instead of keeping glitter on your eyes, blend it out onto your cheekbones or up into your brows.
 You’ll need something to make it stick – I use the Linda Hallberg Cosmetics Infinity Glass, and to really nail this trend and make the result super messy, use chunky glitter.”

-Product to try: The Gypsy Shrine Face, Hair & Body Glitter in Blue Mermaid – Decide where you want your glitter to sit before you apply your base (to make glitter stick).
+Product to try: About-Face Fractal Glitter Dust – Decide where you want your glitter to sit before you apply your base (to make glitter stick).
 Use your fingertips to apply glitter in thin layers – build them up rather than applying too much at once.